cryptostorage/cryptostorage.com/README.md

 All are welcome to develop and submit pull requests that make this project better.

+# License
+This project is licensed under MIT.

 # Donate
 Donations are voluntary and support this project.️